percona/pxb-docs/docs/create-individual-partition-backup.md

 There are three ways of specifying which part of the whole data will be backed
-up: regular expressions (`--tables`), enumerating the tables in a file (`--tables-file`) or providing a list of databases (`--databases`).
+up: regular expressions (`--tables`), enumerating the tables in a file (`--tables-file`) or providing a list of databases or specific tables (`--databases`).

-!!! note "Mutual exclusion"
+!!! warning "Do not use `--tables` and `--databases` together"

-    The `--tables` and `--databases` options are mutually exclusive.
-If you use both options in the same command, XtraBackup ignores `--databases` and only uses `--tables`.
+    Do not use both `--tables` and `--databases` in the same command.
+The resulting backup may not contain the data you intended to back up and risks data loss on restore.
 Use only one of these options per backup operation.
+See [Create a partial backup](create-partial-backup.md#filtering-behavior-with-examples) for details and alternatives such as `--tables-file` with `--databases`.

 The regular expression provided to this option will be matched against the fully qualified database name and table name, in the form of